 We pass an enormous gateway called Mathura Gate, and soon we see the ramparts of the Lohagarh Fort.
 Translated into English, it means the ‘Iron Fort’, which is so-called as it was unconquerable by the Mughals and British rulers.

 We stop to enquire where are the palace and museum.
 We get confusing looks as people wonder what we are looking for.
 Undeterred, we keep walking and soon aqre directed to the Banke Bihari temple.The by lane next to it leads us to Kishori Mahal.
-This palace was made by Maharaja Suraj Mal and named after his wife, who resided here.
+Maharaja Suraj Mal built this palace and named it after his wife, who resided here.
 An enormous statue of Maharaja Suraj Mahal on a horse with a sword in his hand is at the entrance.

 On entering the palace, we find ourselves in a courtyard with a tree in the centre.
-On the periphery of the courtyard are galleries in which paintings depicting various historical events are exhibited.
-The galleries are locked, so we satisfy ourselves merely admiring the paintings through the glass windows and leave.
+On the periphery of the courtyard are galleries with paintings depicting various historical events.
+The galleries being locked, we satisfy ourselves admiring the paintings through the glass windows and leave.

 Moti Mahal and Museum

 We had seen a multi-storeyed dilapidated structure that looked like a palace from Kishori Mahal and set off in search of it.
 We soon find ourselves not near it, but Moti Mahal that houses the Bharatpur Museum.
-The doors are closed, and it is written ‘Monday Closed’, but it is a Friday, so how come it is shut?
+The doors are closed, with ‘Monday Closed’ written.
+But it is a Friday, so how come it is shut?
 Just then, staff enter the palace on a motorbike, and the doors open.
 We decided to enter and take a sneak peek.
-We are relieved when the staff informs us that the palace and museums will open at noon.
+We are relieved as the staff inform us that the palace and museums will open at noon.
 It is 11:55 am, so we decide to wait and watch the museum and palace.

-A fusion of Islamic and Rajasthani styles are used for the palace and museum architecture.
+The palace and museum architecture are a fusion of Islamic and Rajasthani styles.
 In the centre are four gardens or Choubhaga Chaman Bageecha surrounded by majestic buildings.
 The ground floor has open galleries with numerous statues and relics.
 The Darbar Hall where the king met his people is also on the ground floor.
 On the first floor are several other galleries.
 The Arms and Ammunition Gallery houses Persian, European and Indian weapons.
 The Metal Art Gallery and several others, including the Darbar Mahal, are choc a block with artefacts and curios which provide a glimpse of the grandeur and opulence of a bygone era.

 The Miniature Painting gallery has paintings in Rajasthani, Mughal styles that depict scenes from the life of Radha Krishna, gods and goddesses of Indian Mythology, and the royal family.
-The highlight in this gallery is the traditional hand-operated ceiling fan with cords pulled and released to circulate air.
+The highlight in this gallery is the traditional hand-operated ceiling fan.
+Servants used to pull and release the cords to circulate air.
 Soon we enter the Kamara Khaas, which has European style furniture, chandeliers and other paraphernalia.
 I am impressed by the wooden doors embellished with mirrors and miniature paintings of European men and women.
 On the terrace is the Baradari, a pavilion with several pillars, and from the terrace, one gets an aerial view of the gardens.

 The Bharatpur museum, with its exquisite collection, is well maintained and taken care of, unlike some other museums that are dusty and in sincere need of attention.
 The challenge is that even with google maps, we kept getting confusing directions, so finding these palaces within the fort isn’t that easy.

-We planned to visit the Deeg palace and museum post-lunch, but since it was a Friday, the palace was closed, so we had a change of plan and visited it the following day on our way back to Delhi.
+We planned to visit the Deeg palace and museum post-lunch.
+Since it was a Friday, the palace was closed, so we had a change of plan.
+We decided to visit it the following day on our way back to Delhi.
 While researching Bharatpur, I had stumbled upon a picture of the palace with its reflection in the water.
 It was love at first sight!
 How could a palace so stunning and magnificent not be on tourist maps?
 These unknown gems have always found a place in our itineraries, and we have always been suitably rewarded when we visited them.
 Charting the unknown is what distinguishes travellers from tourists.

 Before entering the Deeg market, an obscure pathway leads us to the Gopal Sagar water tank that touches the palace.
 We are mesmerised seeing the reflection of the palace in the water.
 The palace’s architectural design is an amalgamation of Rajasthani and Mughal styles, and this palace is the Venice of India.